 The financial statements of the Housing Revenue Bonds and of MHF as of June 30, 2024 and June 30, 2023 and for the years then ended, are included in this Official Statement and have been audited by CliftonLarsonAllen LLP (the "Auditor").
 Such financial statements of the Administration and of MHF are collectively referred to herein as the "Financial Statements."
-The Financial Statements are described in the Independent Auditor's Report of CliftonLarsonAllen LLP accompanying the Financial Statements in APPENDIX I and APPENDIX J of this Official Statement.
-As indicated in the report of the Auditor, such Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States.
+The Financial Statements are described in the Independent Auditor's Report of CliftonLarsonAllen LLP accompanying the Financial Statements in APPENDIX I-1 and APPENDIX J-1 of this Official Statement.
+As indicated in the report of the Auditor, such Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States and audited in accordance with auditing standards generally accepted in the United States.
 The Auditor is a firm of independent certified public accountants, as indicated in its report with respect to the Financial Statements.
 The Financial Statements have been included in reliance upon the qualification of the Auditor to issue the Independent Auditor Report accompanying the Financial Statements.
 The Administration's Financial Statements report financial information as of June 30, 2024 and June 30, 2023.